kevL/yata/ReadMe.txt

-                 not sorted by ascending ID") - ie, persons who use Strict don't get a tooltip although the ID-header still turns to a red color regardless of this setting gradient=    "true" (without quotes) to draw the colhead bar with gradient colors context=     a right-click on a rowhead displays the contextmenu at the mouse- cursor's location by default.
-It can be displayed in a static location at the topleft corner of the table instead of at the mouse-cursor by giving this variable a value of "static" (without quotes) recent=      (integer) a count of recently opened file-paths to store.
-If left blank or a value less than 1 is specified, recently opened files will not be tracked, while 16 is the hardcoded upper limit.
-SETTING "recent=" TO A VALID VALUE ENABLES YATA TO WRITE THE FILE Recent.Cfg TO ITS APPLICATION DIRECTORY.
-Recent.Cfg stores filepaths (without quotes).
-THE WRITE-OPERATION CAN FAIL for a variety of reasons that I really don't want to be arshed with - hence the option so you can decide if it works on your OS. diff=        a path without quotes to your WinMerge executable for diffing and merging two 2da files (if desired).
-See Appendix L: WinMerge dialog=      a path without quotes to your Dialog.Tlk file.
-Strrefs can often print their string values to the statusbar if Dialog.Tlk has been pathed dialogalt=   as "dialog=" but for a custom talktable maximized=   "true" (without quotes) to start Yata in a maximized window.
-A true setting takes precedence over the x/y/w/h settings although the latter are recalled if the window is restored instantgoto= "true" (without quotes) causes the current table to select a row as digits are typed in the goto-box.
-If false [Enter] needs to be pressed to select a row after digits are typed casesort=    "true" (without quotes) for case-sensitive sorting alignoutput= "true" (without quotes) to align the cols of 2da files with spaces;
-             "tabs" (without quotes) to align cols with tabs.
-Note that using tab-characters in 2da files is not officially supported and could break in other applications codepage=    (integer) see Appendix N: Codepages autorder=    "true" (without quotes) to automatically reorder row-ids after row and cell alterations.
-Note that since ordering row-ids is not tracked by Undo/Redo the Changed asterisk will not be cleared when undoing or redoing to the table's saved state; also note that the PropertyPanel ignores this rule in case you want to force a row to have a specific id for whatever reason defaultval=  "true" (without quotes) to support default values that can be specified on the 2nd line of 2da-files
+                 not sorted by ascending ID") - ie, persons who use Strict don't get a tooltip although the ID-header still turns to a red color regardless of this setting

 The dirpresets appear on the File menu (if specified) and are a quick way to show an open-file-dialog at your frequently used directory(s).